 SMSD to the entire PubChem database.
 For these benchmarks, we used five randomly-chosen query molecules with at least two rings (PubChem IDs 1504670, 19170294, 28250541, 4559889, and 55484477), as well as five medically-interesting molecules chosen by hand (adenosine triphosphate, clindamycin, erythromycin, teixobactin, and thalidomide).
 We also used SMSD as a gold standard against which we measured Ammolite’s recall.

-As shown in Table 1a, Ammolite achieves an average of 92.5% recall with respect to SMSD.
+Ammolite achieves an average of 92.5% recall with respect to SMSD (Table 1a).
 This recall is brought down by one poorly-performing compound, PubChem ID 1504670, with only 62.5% recall, but is otherwise over 80%.
-Furthermore, as shown in Table 1b, Ammolite’s speed gains with respect to SMSD grow as the database grows.
+Furthermore, Ammolite’s speed gains with respect to SMSD grow as the database grows (Table 1b).

 Application to metagenomics